 Record voice samples to create a custom voice

 Before you can make these recordings, though, you need a script: the words that will be spoken by your voice talent to create the audio samples.
-For best results, your script must have good phonetic coverage and sufficient variety to train the custom voice model.

 Many small but important details go into creating a professional voice recording.
 This guide is a roadmap for a process that will help you get good, consistent results.

 To train a neural voice, you must specify a voice talent profile with the audio consent file provided of the voice talent acknowledging to use his/her speech data to train a custom neural voice model.
 When preparing your recording script, make sure you include the below sentence.

 "I [state your first and last name] am aware that recordings of my voice will be used by [state the name of the company] to create and use a synthetic version of my voice."
 This sentence will be used to verify if the training data is done by the same person that makes the consent.
 Read more about the voice talent verification here.

 There are four basic roles in a custom neural voice recording project:

 |Voice talent||This person's voice will form the basis of the custom neural voice.|